Hilary Bonner: Work

 Her novel The Dead Cry Out draws on her real life experience of living next door to a murderer.
 Its inspiration is the case of John Allen, Bonner's friend and neighbour during the 1980s, who in 2003 was found guilty of the murder of his wife and two children 27 years previously.

-No Reason to Die, her most controversial book, focuses on the series of unexplained deaths at Deepcut Barracks and elsewhere within the British Army.
+No Reason to Die, her most controversial book, focuses on the series of unexplained deaths at Deepcut army barracks and elsewhere within the British Army.
 Bonner worked with the families of several of the dead soldiers in order to produce a complex conspiracy theory which, while presented as fiction, was believed by some to have come uncannily close to the truth.

 Her novel The Cruellest Game, first published by Macmillan in 2013, is set on Dartmoor.
 It charts the cataclysmic collapse of a woman's apparently perfect life when she finds that almost everything in it is based upon a lie.

 The Times described her as 'keeping on the public agenda the stories our masters would prefer buried.'